lab-archeologia-digitale/BdusApiPhpClient/README.md

       **You do not have to manully enter the encoded query as third parameter of this method.
 This can be retrieved from the results of a previously executed query**

-## Usage of the JavaScript version
+## Usage of the Javascript version
 The methods of javascript version share the same names and usage with the PHP version, except that each one accepts as last parameter a callback function that will be executed as soon as the data will be available from the database.